Canon 1D X Mark II vs Nikon D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the 1DX Mark II followed on from the Canon 1DX.
+Both the 1DX Mark II and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Nikon D750 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.